MpStyle/microservicetoolkit/microservice.toolkit.messagemediator/README.md

 // or
 var microservices = typeof(MyService).GetAssemblyServices();

-// Registers all the microservices services.AddServices(microservices);
+// Registers all the microservices as singleton services.AddServices(microservices);
+// Or specify the life time
+// services.AddServices(ServiceLifetime.Scoped, microservices);

 // Registers the "service factory" to resolve pattern into a service instance services.AddSingleton<ServiceFactory>(serviceProvider => pattern =>